KDE/digikam-doc/README.md

 This project is not involved in the translation workflow.
 Please contact [KDE translation teams](https://l10n.kde.org/docs/index-script.php) if you want to contribute to the internationalization.

+The template files to translate for this documentation must be located on [this i10n Subversion repository](https://websvn.kde.org/trunk/l10n-kf5/templates/messages/digikam-doc/).
+All POT file-names start with **docs_digikam_org**.

 The status of the digiKam documentation translations is available [here](https://l10n.kde.org/stats/doc/trunk-kf5/package/digikam-doc/).

 The infrastrusture configuration to rule translations is located in docs-digikam-org section [of this file](https://invent.kde.org/sysadmin/binary-factory-tooling/-/blob/master/staticweb/custom-jobs.json).